-But- if you fancy quilting along with me there is still plenty of time to catch up (see my update below – seriously…plenty of time!!).
+But- if you fancy quilting along with me there is still plenty of time to catch up – seriously…plenty of time!!

 I’d love to see your take on the blocks!
-Tag me on Instagram @scrapfabriclove so I can see your photos of your Farmers Wife 1930s Sampler Quit Blocks.
+Tag me on Instagram @scrapfabriclove so I can see your photos of your Farmers Wife 1930s Sampler Quilt Blocks.

 - Mini Flying Geese Free Foundation Paper Piecing Pattern & Tutorial

 - Scrappy Improv Quilt Squares

 - Learning to Quilt: ‘Learner’s Quilt’ Sampler Part 2

 - A Scrappy Quilt with Scrappy Binding (& even Scrappy Quilting!)!